 |The goal: Simulating natural intelligence to resolve complex problems||The goal: Learning from data on a specific task and enhancing the performance of the machine on that task|

 While AI and Machine Learning being the trending topics, we have more for you to consider in online training.
-Here’s a free eBook on “eLearning Trends 2019: The View from the Trenches” for you to download.
-This handy guide will give you our insights on 5 trends that are making it big this year!
+Here’s a free eBook on “eLearning Trends 2020” for you to download.
+This handy guide will give you our insights on 20+ trends that will make it big!